-The cast is further rounded about by a wealth of supporting characters, all with great gags of their own.
+The cast is further rounded out by a wealth of supporting characters, all with great gags of their own.
 The Sloth and Turtle are both incredibly laid back and slow, much to the frustration of anyone forced to interact with them.
 The Lesser Panda has a horrible inferiority complex, especially when it pertains to the regular Panda who they view as more deserving of a spotlight.
 On the flipside, Mr. Llama is stoically aware of being less popular than the alpaca.
 Instead of accepting this, he constantly tries to brainstorm new ways to increase his own popularity.

 Sometimes these quirky personalities are used for quick jokes, at other times they are the topics of entire episodes.
 For example, Sloth frequently appears to annoy others with his slowness, but there is also an entire episode dedicated to him wanting to get somewhere through his own effort.
 No matter how much time it’ll take or how much easier it could be to depend on others.
 Not every episode is like that—many are general themes like going fishing or seasonal episodes—but those that do are often some of the funniest in the entire series.

 Sasako is the straight man to Polar Bear’s goofy humor, but also sometimes chooses to participate in weird jokes herself.
 She is kind and caring towards the more wily, immature characters, while also being witty enough to trip up anyone who’d take advantage of her good nature.
-Most importantly, she is resilient enough to take on the daily weirdness of the café with a straight face and a smile; whilst occasionally stunning everyone with a surprise twist of her own.
+Most importantly, she is resilient enough to take on the daily weirdness of the café with a straight face and a smile.
+Whilst occasionally stunning everyone with a surprise twist of her own.

 Her cute design and the excellent performance by Aya Endou contribute to how likeable she is as well.
 I love these kind of “realistic” character designs that stand out in their uniqueness, without relying on obvious gimmicks.

 Many of the series’ best moments and funniest jokes stem from Sasako.
 She is also central in some of the series’ longest storylines.
-For example, the one-sided crush that the zookeeper Mr. Handa the zookeeper has on her.
+For example, the one-sided crush that the zookeeper Mr. Handa has on her.
 He is too awkward to confess it and keeps trying to do subtle things to get closer to Sasako.
 As a result, she keeps interpreting his gestures as casual friendliness.
 Much to the dismay and occasional hilarity of everyone else, who are all too aware of his crush.

 #5 Long-awaited pay-offs